 Turning 65 Medicare Leads (T-65 Lists)

-You can order from virtually any good Medicare lead provider and have a list produced the same day.
+You can order T-65 leads from virtually any good Medicare lead provider and have a list produced the same day.

 Yes, it might seem boring or antiquated, but it works.
-Pick up the phone, smile and start setting Medicare Supplement insurance appointments.
+Pick up the phone, smile and start setting Medicare Supplement sales appointments.

 You’ll never get what you don’t ask for!